SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 .. _Generics_TheProblemThatGenericsSolve:

-The Problem that Generics Solve
+The Problem That Generics Solve
 -------------------------------

 Here's a standard, non-generic function called ``swapTwoInts``,